Ally Invest at a glance

-- Volume-based pricing discounts make Ally into one of the cheapest online brokers.
+- The commission structure, especially for options, makes Ally into one of the cheapest online brokers.

 - Integration with Ally makes it convenient to move money from banking accounts to investing accounts.

-- However, investors in mutual funds of ETFs are not very well-served.
+- However, investors in mutual funds are not very well-served.

 Investors who already bank with Bank of America may want to check out Merrill Edge if they’re looking to expand their relationship there.
 Merrill has a great program that rewards customers with ongoing free trades if they maintain certain balances.
 Investors who need more in the way of free trading for ETFs and mutual funds will definitely want to check out Vanguard, Fidelity Investments and Charles Schwab.

 How we make money